WWXkenmo/ENIGMA/README.md

 the datasets could be downloaded from this repository. ([The link to datasets](https://github.com/WWXkenmo/ENIGMA/tree/master))

 ## Contact Author
-Author: Weixu Wang, Dr. Jun Yao, Prof. Ting Ni
+Author: Weixu Wang, Xiaolan Zhou, Dr. Jun Yao, Prof. Ting Ni

 Report bugs by opening a new issue on this Github page